 Author: Darrin Simpson

-I like to spend my time hanging out with my amazing wife of 27 years and our five incredible children.
-By day I am a professional educator, by night I write for and edit this outstanding blog, walk to Spy Pond, cheer for the Red Sox, Celtics, and read the news.
+I like to spend my time hanging out with my amazing wife of 28 years our five incredible children and four prefect grandchildren!
+By day I am a professional educator, by night I write for and edit this outstanding blog, walk by the Harbor, cheer for the Red Sox, Celtics, and read the news.

 Education: BA, Political Science, Idaho State University; MPA, Idaho State University; PhD, Education, University of Idaho.